Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/MaximalIndependentSet.rst

 Overview
 ========
-Maximal Independent Set is an algorithm that finds the maximal set of vertexs which has no adjacent between each others.
-For this vertexs set, there is no edge connecting each two, and the size of the vertex set is different by different method.
+Maximal Independent Set is an algorithm that finds the maximal set of vertices that have no adjacent between each other.
+For this vertices set, there is no edge connecting any of the two, and the size of the vertex set is different by different method.

 Algorithm
 =========
-The implemented Maximal Independent Set (MIS) is based on a iterative method.
-The algorithm goes serveral rounds to traverse all vertexs for selecting vertexs into MIS set.
-For each round, label every available vertex with a random weights.
-Then, if the weights of current vertex is the smallest among its' neighbours, this vertex is labeled into MIS set and unlabeled its' neighbours at the same time.
-By running several times of the iteration, all vertexed would be traversed and labeled vertexs are grouped into MIS set.
-The output is the vertex list of MIS set.
+The implemented Maximal Independent Set (MIS) is based on an iterative method.
+The algorithm goes several rounds to traverse all vertices to select vertices into an MIS set.
+For each round, label every available vertex with a random weight.
+Then, if the weights of the current vertex is the smallest among its neighbours, this vertex is labeled into an MIS set and unlabeled its neighbours at the same time.
+By running several times of the iteration, all vertexed would be traversed and labeled vertices are grouped into an MIS set.
+The output is the vertex list of the MIS set.

 Interface
 =========
 The input should be a directed graph in compressed sparse row (CSR) format.
-The result include MIS vertex list (res_out).
+The result includes the MIS vertex list (res_out).

 Implementation
 ==============
-The algorithm implemention is shown in the figure below:
+The algorithm implementation is shown in the following figure:

 .. image:: /images/MIS.png
    :alt: Figure 1 Maximal Independen Set (MIS) design
    :width: 60%
    :align: center

-There are 6 functional blocks as shown in the figure:
+There are six functional blocks as shown in the figure:

-1. Get_Unselected_V is responsible to load the next set of vertexs which are labeled as unselected and pass it to the Get_degree.
+1. Get_Unselected_V is responsible to load the next set of vertices, which are labeled as unselected and pass it to the Get_degree.

-2. Get_degree get all degrees for each vertex and pass them to the next module.
+2. Get_degree: get all degrees for each vertex and pass them to the next module.

-3. V_edge_stream extract all edges for input vertexs, and assigned random-weights to each of them.
+3. V_edge_stream: extract all edges for input vertices, and assigned random-weights to each of them.

-4. Check_V module check vertexs and their connecting edges, if the random-weights of current is the smallest around its' neighbours, then label it as MIS set members; if not, do nothing and move to next candidate
+4. Check_V module: check vertices and their connecting edges.
+If the random-weights of current is the smallest around its neighbors, label it as the MIS set members.
+If not,move to next candidate.

-5. Update_CS module check the labeled status for vertexed, if it is labeled as MIS set member, it would be removed from waiting group and also its' neighbours.
+5. Update_CS module: check the labeled status for vertexed.
+If it is labeled as an MIS set member, it along with the neighbors,are removed from the waiting group.

-6. Mem_sync update all vertex status for processed vertex.
+6. Mem_sync: update all vertex status for processed vertex.

-This processing repeat utils there is no selected vertex for current round.
+This processing repeat until there is a selected vertex for the current round.

 Resources
 =========
 The hardware resource utilizations are listed in the following table.
-The BFS kernel is validated on Alveo U250 board at 300MHz frqeuency.
+The BFS kernel is validated on an AMD Alveo |trade| U250 board at 300MHz frequency.

 .. table:: Table 1 Hardware resources
     :align: center